The UMass Conducting Institute 2020

 All sessions will be held on the campus of the University of Massachusetts Amherst in the Fine Arts Center and George N. Parks Band Building.
 This workshop is focused on helping you become a better conductor, teacher, and listener.
 Activities include conducting the UMass Summer Wind Ensemble and clinics/sessions that directly relate to your life as a conductor, teacher, and artist: literature selection, score study, rehearsal strategies, creativity, conducting technique, and leadership skills.
 On-campus housing is available (scroll down for more info).

 Conducting Participants will conduct the UMass Summer Wind Ensemble each day and participate in all sessions.
-This track is designed for conductors that have completed undergraduate conducting courses and/or possess a Bachelor’s degree in music.
+This track is designed for conductors that are working in any level of music education, professional music, or community organizations and/or have completed undergraduate conducting courses.
 Music educators and conductors of all ages are welcome, but this is not an "intro to conducting" experience.
-Total participant workshop fee is $600.00.
+Total participant workshop fee is $675.00.
 This total includes a $100 non-refundable deposit.
-Enrollment will open on January 15, 2017, and will close May 15, 2017.
-No refunds will be given for cancellations after May 22, 2017.
+Enrollment will open on January 15, 2020, and will close May 15, 2020.
+No refunds will be given for cancellations after May 22, 2020.

 REPERTOIRE TO BE STUDIED

 Dr. Matthew Westgate is the Director of Wind Studies at the University of Massachusetts Amherst (Amherst, MA) where he conducts the Wind Ensemble and Symphony Band and teaches graduate and undergraduate courses in conducting and wind literature.
 A more detailed biography can be found on this website or http://www.umass.edu/music/faculty_westgate.php.